AMC Ambassador: 1974

 The Ambassador station wagon offered standard two-row bench seats for six passengers, with an optional rear-facing third row to accommodate eight seat-belted passengers.
-As standard equipment, wagons came with numerous practical, appearance, and comfort items, including a versatile two-way opening tailgate (hinged at the bottom for loading or hauling long cargo, and hinged at the side to open like a door for easy entry/exit).
-Exterior wagon trim included wood-grained semi-transparent vinyl side and rear panels, a full-length roof rack, and a chrome and wood-grain roof air deflector designed to help keep the tailgate window clean.
+As standard equipment, wagons came with numerous practical, appearance, and comfort features, including a versatile two-way-opening tailgate (hinged at the bottom for loading or hauling long cargo, and hinged at the side to open like a door for easy entry/exit).
+Exterior trim included wood-grained semi-transparent vinyl side and rear panels, a full-length roof rack, and a chrome and wood-grain roof air deflector designed to help keep the tailgate window clean.
 Ordering the station wagon without the 3M "Di-noc" exterior body trim was possible.

 Powertrain selections for 1974 remained consistent with 1973, with only V8 engines and automatic transmissions available.
-The standard engine was the 304 CID, with 360 CID and 401 CID V8s available.
+The standard engine was the 304 CID, with the 360 CID and 401 CID V8s available.
 When ordered with a trailer package (which included a special wiring harness with heavy-duty flasher, heavy-duty engine cooling, a handling package, an automatic transmission auxiliary oil cooler, and adjustable air-shock rear suspension), the Ambassador was rated for a substantial 5000 lb towing capacity.

-Other mechanical enhancements for 1974 included a larger capacity fuel tank, increased to 24.9 usgal for sedans (wagons had 17.5 usgal), and a 62 ampere alternator.
+Other mechanical enhancements for 1974 included a larger-capacity fuel tank, increased to 24.9 usgal for sedans (wagons continued with 17.5 usgal), and a 62-ampere alternator.
 New sound insulation was added, making the Ambassador even quieter.
 All 1974 Ambassadors came with a lengthy list of standard equipment typically optional on competing makes, underscoring its flagship status.
-These included comfort items such as air conditioning, an AM radio, a vanity mirror, and appearance enhancements like pin striping and whitewall tires.
+These included comfort items such as air conditioning, an AM radio, and a vanity mirror, as well as appearance enhancements like pin striping and whitewall tires.
 Standard safety features included power steering and power front disc brakes.

-The 1974 model year proved challenging for all full-size vehicles in the American market, regardless of the automaker, as the Arab Oil Embargo triggered a significant shift in consumer focus towards smaller, more fuel-efficient cars.
+The 1974 model year proved challenging for all full-size vehicles in the American market, regardless of the automaker, as the 1973 oil crisis triggered a significant shift in consumer focus towards smaller, more fuel-efficient cars.
 The overall full-sized, low-priced market segment experienced a sharp 37% drop in sales.

-At the same time, AMC was facing increasing demand for its smaller Gremlins and Hornets, and the automaker was struggling to keep up with production of these more economical models by 1974.
+At the same time, AMC was facing increasing demand for its smaller-sized Gremlin and Hornet models, and the automaker was struggling to keep up with production of these more economical cars by 1974.
 The company was also preparing for the highly anticipated introduction of the Pacer.
-American Motors strategically decided to discontinue the Ambassador to simplify its production lines and reduce the number of different models.
-In June 1974, the final AMC Ambassador rolled off the Kenosha, Wisconsin assembly line, marking the end of a nameplate that had been in continuous production in some form for 48 years.
+American Motors decided to discontinue the Ambassador (as well as the Javelin in the shrinking pony car segment) after the 1974 model year to simplify production lines by reducing the number of different models.
+In June 1974, the final AMC Ambassador rolled off the Kenosha, Wisconsin assembly line.
+This marked the end of a nameplate that had been in continuous production in some form for 48 years.

 Total production for the 1974 Ambassador consisted of 17,901 sedans and 7,070 station wagons, for a combined total of 24,971 Ambassadors during its final model year.